 A bit from each lecture: The Book of Esther, Ancient Iranian Religions, Cultures and Languages in Contact, Iranian Influences on our Language and Culture, Women in Ancient Iran, and The Afterlife.

 A series of 4-8 lectures offered in collaboration with a prominent expert on contemporary Iran.

 A lecture entirely comprised of stories about gods and goddesses – and sometimes humans as well.

-The History of the Persian Language – For Persian Speakers
+2500 Years of Persian – For Persian Speakers

 Why does every verb in Persian have two stems?